15 Common Chicken Diseases: What To Know

 But before you do, please share this post!

-And let us know in the comments below what your chickens were diagnosed with, and what you did to treat them.
+And let us know in the comments below what your chickens were diagnosed with and what you did to treat poultry diseases.

 Chicken diseases that you can prevent include the New Castle Disease, infectious bronchitis, fowl pox, and more.
 If your chickens are not vaccinated yet, you can consult your veterinarian for a suitable vaccination program.
 If you are planning to get new birds, you should get them from reputable farms or hatcheries.
 Ask for vaccine certifications, if possible.